 What Is a Split-Level House?

-A split-level house is classified as a building with staggering levels.
+A split-level house is a style of house in which the floor levels are staggered, creating multiple levels that are connected by short flights of stairs.
 Most split-level houses are typically designed with a short staircase that leads upstairs and leads to the basement.
 Split-level houses always come with finished basement areas that can serve multiple purposes and can be used as either a laundry room, a gym, an office, a library, or an extra room.

 Types of Split-Level Houses